lfjiang-cn/MSCAINet/README.md

 Welcome to use the code from our paper **"MSCAINet: Multi-scale Semantic Correlation and Affinity Inference Network for Visible-Infrared Person Re-Identification"**.

+##  Note

-**Note:**The full model code will be released upon paper acceptance
+he full model code will be released upon paper acceptance